master-elise/fpga_tools/README.md

 # Compiling free, opensource tools for programming Xilinx FPGAs (e.g. for the Zynq 7010 of the Redpitaya)

+## Notice: PL (FPGA) only, no access to PS (CPU) with these tools.
+See <a href="https://fosdem.org/2025/schedule/event/fosdem-2025-4850-all-open-source-toolchain-for-zynq-7000-socs/">GenZ and OpenXC7 (FOSDEM presentation)</a> for PS access with opensource tools.

 Tools: GHDL and GTKWave as binary packages, e.g. ``sudo apt install ghdl ghdl-gcc gtkwave``.
 Some additional dependencies found in this document are
 ```bash
 sudo apt install tcl-dev libffi-dev bison flex libboost-dev libboost-iostreams-dev libboost-filesystem-dev libboost-thread-dev libboost-program-options-dev libeigen3-dev